rpryzant/neutralizing-bias/README.md

 <img src="firstpage.png" alt="firstpage" width="650"/>

+This repo was tested with python 3.7.7.

 ## Quickstart

-This repo was tested with python 3.7.7.
+These commands will download data and a pretrained model before running inference.
 ```
 $ cd src/
 $ python3 -m venv venv